Updated: Tuesday, January 2, 2018 11:00 am EST

 Sheldon Anthony Hannibal was scheduled to be executed at 7 pm EST, on Tuesday, January 2, 2018, at the State Correctional Institute Rockview, in Rockview, Pennsylvania.
 Sheldon’s execution has been stayed.
-Forty-five-year-old Michael is convicted of the rape and murder of 69-year-old Peter LaCourt on October 25, 1992, in Philadelphia, Pennsylvania.
-Michael has spent the last 23 years of his life on Pennsylvania’s death row.
+Forty-five-year-old Sheldon is convicted of the rape and murder of 69-year-old Peter LaCourt on October 25, 1992, in Philadelphia, Pennsylvania.
+Sheldon has spent the last 23 years of his life on Pennsylvania’s death row.

 Sheldon’s execution has been stayed by the US District Court for Eastern Pennsylvania.